5 releases

 When should I use this?

-This library is best suited for command line programs that deal with arbitrary filenames or other "dirty" text. mv
+This crate is especially useful for command line programs that deal with arbitrary filenames or other "dirty" text. ls

-for example is the very tool you use to rename files with problematic names, so it's nice if its messages handle them well.
+for example is the very tool you use to find odd filenames, so it's nice if it displays them well.
+This is why it's used in uutils

-Most programs get along fine without this.
+Most programs get along fine without it.
 You likely don't strictly need it, but you may find it a nice improvement.

 Usage